Interior Field School (aka Fall Camp) – FRST 351

 Your field notebook will be submitted for assessment by your classmates during camp and will be submitted to the TA for marking at the end of camp.
 Keep it neat, organized and complete.
 This is good practice in developing professionalism in structuring and recording your observations and activities.
 In particular, make sure your notes are organized by date and place, and that speakers are correctly identified.
 Indenting, sketching, and labels all help to make your notes more meaningful for future reference.
 Write the answers to questions included in the daily exercises in your field notebook under that day’s entry.

 You will be expected to collect some data during each day of the field school.
-The data collected on Day 4 at Malcolm Knapp Research Forest will be the basis for your site assessment report.
-Small teams of instructors will carry out oral field exams of individual students on Day 4 to test your level of observation and understanding.
+The data collected on Day 5 will be the basis for your silviculture report, and this report is due by 8 am on the last morning of camp.
+Small teams of instructors will carry out oral field exams of individual students on Days 4 and 5 to test your level of observation and understanding.
 While a mark is assigned, this field exam is not intended to be intimidating.
 Field exams are a teaching tool to enhance your skills at site and stand diagnosis.

 To improve your safety while at field school and for you to benefit fully from the course, we ask that you read the following points and communicate any necessary information or concerns to the teaching staff.
 Disciplinary issues during field school will be decided by the head instructor.